How to Clean a Cast Iron Skillet

 What is Seasoning?“Seasoning” is the term that everyone associates with cast iron.
 There are many myths surrounding the word as well as misunderstandings about what exactly the term means.
 To put it simply, seasoning on cast iron is polymerized oils that are dried and hardened by heat which form a thin protective layer on your skillet.
 This layer protects the skillet from rust and is a natural and non-toxic barrier between the pan and your food.
 Because cast iron is porous by nature, oil fills in the pours before being hardened during polymerization, giving your Lancaster skillet a glass smooth surface.

 Polymerization occurs when an oil is heated past its smoke point.
-At Lancaster Cast Iron, we apply 3 coats of “seasoning” to your skillet before shipping it to you.
-This means that we apply a very thin coating of organic canola oil before baking each skillet at 450 degrees Fahrenheit for one hour.
-This is repeated 3 times.
+At Lancaster Cast Iron, we apply two coats of “seasoning” to your skillet before shipping it to you.
+This means that we apply a very thin coating of organic canola oil before baking each skillet at 480 degrees Fahrenheit for one hour.
+This is repeated a second time.
 When the oil reaches its smoke point, it is chemically altered (polymerized) into something that is similar to a natural plastic.
-We triple season our skillets to allow you to begin cooking in your Lancaster skillet immediately.
+We double season our skillets to allow you to begin cooking in your Lancaster skillet immediately.
 That being said, seasoning is something that is built up and perfected over time through general use and cooking.
 Each time you heat a skillet up to sear a steak, sauté some veggies, or bake off some cornbread, you are contributing to the seasoning of your skillet.

 If you accidentally strip your seasoning with acidic foods or want to add a full additional layer of seasoning to your skillet, check out our guide to season your cast iron.